maheshwarishikha/testRepo/detailed.md

 ## Key Features

-* Method for detecting Change point in Time stamped Sensor data.
+* Statistical method for detecting Change point in Time stamped Sensor data.
 * Execute R statistical functions in Jupyter Notebook to detect Change point in data.
 * Works as-is for any type of sensor.
 * All components are made completely configurable so that multiple experiments can be repeated by tweaking the parameters.